 RPA operates four offices in the U.S., including two in California (Los Angeles and San Francisco).
 With thoughtful and effective philanthropy as its one and only mission, RPA has become one of the world’s largest philanthropic advising firms and currently advises on and manages over $280M in giving.

 RPA Vice President, Sponsored Projects Jane Levikow, Senior Philanthropic Advisor Joanne Greenstein, and Senior Manager, Sponsored Projects Meenakshi Abbi manage the CEPF program.
 For more information on Rockefeller Philanthropy Advisors, please visit www.rockpa.org.

 RPA has engaged Capitol Impact, LLC., a Sacramento-based education consulting firm with deep knowledge and expertise in statewide education reform, policy, strategy, research and project management to provide technical assistance and content expertise to CEPF.
 Capitol Impact has experience as a close working partner and counsel to The William and Flora Hewlett Foundation and other major educational funders and organizations throughout the state.

-As part of its role with CEPF, Capitol Impact serves as the Fund’s program officer, ensuring successful implementation of the grant program.
-In partnership with RPA, Capitol Impact also provides targeted technical assistance to and collaboration facilitation of CEPF grantees to further leverage the reform-oriented work of awarded grantees.
+In partnership with RPA, Capitol Impact provides targeted technical assistance to and collaboration facilitation of CEPF grantees to further leverage the complementary work of grantees.
 Capitol Impact Principals include Jay Schenirer, Christopher Cabaldon and Rick Miller.
-Sasha Horwitz manages the day-to-day operations of CEPF.
+Sasha Horwitz manages day-to-day operations of CEPF.
 For more information on Capitol Impact, please visit www.capitolimpact.org.